safdar23/AI-Agents/Autogen Agents/README.md

 1. Run the AzureAISearchsetup.ipynb to create the index and to upload the "HotelsData_toAzureSearch.JSON" along with  semantic configuration, suggester profile.

-2. After the index is populated with data , run the Autogen-multi-agentchat.ipynb to craete **three AI agents (BINGsearch, COGsearch and semmarizeagnt) and related tools**.
+2. After the index is populated with data , run the Autogen-multi-agentchat.ipynb to create **three AI agents (BINGsearch, COGsearch and semmarizeagnt) and related tools**.

 # Agents Description

 **Autogen-multi-agentchat.ipynb Notebook** demonstrates the AutoGen multi-agent communication**.
 The three agents defined in these notebooks are activated based on the customer intent and type of information requested.
 Agents switching happens on the context of the ask

-**COGsearch agent** is responsible to retrieve data from enterrpise internal sources, I have used Azure AI Search, please feel free to update to connect to different enterpise data sources
+**COGsearch agent** is responsible for retrieving data from enterprise internal sources, I have used Azure AI Search, please feel free to update to connect to different enterpise data sources

-**The BINGsearch agent** is activated when user asks a question which can not be addressed from enterprise datasources, in this case Agents make decision to call the BINGsearch agent
+**The BINGsearch agent** is activated when user asks a question which can not be addressed from enterprise data sources, in this case Agents make decision to call the BINGsearch agent

 **summarizeagent** agenet takes the results from other agents, summarizes and presents to user

-**Finite State Machine agent** transitions in an importanr concept covered in this notebook which allows the user to input an agent transition path to govern agent to agent transitions.
-This is useful and extremely important in controling and selecting most optimized agents transitions aligned to use case.
+**Finite State Machine agent** transitions in an important concept covered in this notebook which allows the user to input an agent transition path to govern agent to agent transitions.
+This is useful and extremely important in controlling and selecting the most optimized agent's transitions aligned to use case.

 # Open Agent to Agent Communication
 ![plot](<Open Agent Communication-1.jpg>)